Supplies

 PENCILS

--Prismacolor Premiere Pencils (just a few, optional)
+-Prismacolor Premiere Pencils (just a few, PC1078 Black Cherry is my favourite)

 -Pencil Sharpener